Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	They are more difficult to brute force

 5. Which security controls are used in public key infrastructure ?
 Select three answers.
+	- Digital certificates
+	- Symmetric encryption
+	- Asymmetric encryption

+6. Fill in the blank: Knowledge, ownership, and characteristic are three factors of <----> systems. authentication

 *  *  *